tylerjwoodfin/atlas-man/README.md

 ### Jira Configuration

 - Visit the [Jira API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens) page and create a new API token.
-- Copy the token and paste it into the `config.json` file under the `jira` section.
+- Copy the token and paste it into `~/.config/atlas-man/config.json` under the `jira` section.
-- Fill out other fields in the `config.json` file as needed.
+- Fill out other fields in `~/.config/atlas-man/config.json` as needed.
 - Your config.json should look like this:
 ```json
 {